bTudose/bTudose.github.io/README.md

-# Simulating spreading of Coronavirus in a town with Python
+# Simulating spreading of Coronavirus in a town using Python

 This post attepmts to model the spreading of novel SARS-CoV-2 into a small Romanian town ([Slatina, Olt County](https://en.wikipedia.org/wiki/Slatina,_Romania)) by applying different [comportamental model in epidemiology.](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology)